Click “Subscribe Now” to get attorney insights on the latest developments in a range of services and industries.

 South Korea: Dickinson Wright’s Korean practice aids clients handling transactions in a variety of industries, providing clients with effective, seamless representation in Korea’s continually expanding economy.
 Members of our Korean practice have served as lead counsel in cases in district courts throughout the country, in the ITC, in the Federal Circuit Court of Appeals, and in state courts, and have provided strategic counseling in cases in the European Union, Canada, and Asia.
 Our team frequently travels to Asia to support the direct management of IP in the automotive, medical device, and consumer products industries.

-Litigated large international disputes involving claims hor hundreds of millions of dollars, in high profile arbitrations.
+–Litigated large international disputes in high profile arbitrations involving claims for hundreds of millions of dollars.